 In 1547, the first Jesuits were invited to begin a college in Messina, Italy, so that the young men of that town could receive the same quality of education that the early Jesuits promoted in training their own.
 Georgetown University is a descendant of this original commitment to education.
 Academic excellence describes the great importance that we have placed on the life of the mind as a means for uncovering truth and discovering meaning.
 Georgetown’s emphasis on academic excellence is reflected in the careful selection of both our faculty and students, the quality of teaching and the importance of research on campus, and it has led to our recognition as one of the top 25 universities in the United States.

 St. Ignatius believed that God could be discovered in every human endeavor, in every facet of learning and experience, and in every field of study.
 As such, he promoted the development of the spiritual, intellectual, artistic, social, and physical virtues of each person.
 Georgetown commits to integrating the virtuous life into academic experiences, co-curricular life on campus, immersion trips, living-learning communities, religious and humanistic engagement, and all the shared experiences of our community life.

-This Latin phrase translates as “Care of the Person,” and was originally used to describe the responsibility to care for each man in the community with his unique gifts, challenges, needs and possibilities.
-Today this value applies broadly to our shared university life, to include the relationship between educators and students, and professional relationships among all those who work in the university.
+This Latin phrase translates as “Care of the Person,” and originally was used to describe the responsibility of the Jesuit Superior to care for each man in the community with his unique gifts, challenges, needs, and possibilities.
+Today this value applies broadly to our shared University life, to include the relationship between educators and students, and professional relationships among all those who work in the University.
 Cura Personalis is a profound care and responsibility for one another, grounded in individualized attention to the needs of the other, attentive to their unique circumstances and concerns, and their particular gifts and limitations, to encourage each person’s flourishing.